Shipping class: cuttings

 by

 Bordisot Negra Rimada is a variety with both striped wood and striped figs. They are some of the prettiest figs out there.
 They start out with lighter colored stripes, that darken as it ripens.
-The interior looks similar to black madiera, and also tastes great.
+The interior looks similar to black madeira, and also tastes great.

 • Borda Barraquer